IBM/detect-timeseriesdata-change/README.md

 * Execute R statistical functions to detect Change point in data
 * Output and save results in Jupyter Notebook

-This pattern can be logically split into 2 major parts:
+This code pattern can be logically split into 2 major parts:

 * Data acquisition and storage of IoT Sensor data using Node Red flows and DB2: The Steps 1 to 4 below cover the details of this part of the pattern.
 * Data retrieval and statistical analysis using R - Jupyter notebooks to analyze and detect change points in the data:  The Steps 5 to 8 below cover the details of this part of the pattern.

-Click here to view the [IBM Pattern](https://developer.ibm.com/code/patterns/detect-change-points-in-iot-sensor-data/) for this project.

 ## Prerequisites

 You will need the following accounts and tools:

 * [IBM Cloud account](https://console.ng.bluemix.net/registration/)
 * [Bluemix CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started)

-#### Steps:
+## Steps:

 1. Log into IBM Cloud and create IBM Cloud services
 2. Create Node-RED Application to load IoT data into DB2 table by using the provided [.json configuration file](configuration/node-red.json)
 3. Read IoT data from the sample csv file provided.
 The Node-RED flow can be changed to read from IoT devices directly